BAMresearch/aRTist-handbook/source/tutorial_positioning_orientation_size.rst

 If we take a look at the full scene again, we see that the source seems to be a little bit close to the detector.

 .. note:: Deselect the rotor by clicking on the unoccupied white area in the *Assembly List* or on the brackground colour in the *Virtual Scene*.
-Now click on |icon-zoom-to-selection| :guilabel:`Zoom to Selection` to see the full scene again.
+Now click on |32x32_zoom-select| :guilabel:`Zoom to Selection` to see the full scene again.

-.. |icon-zoom-to-selection| image:: pictures/icons/32x32_zoom-select.png
-    :width: 32

 We already know that the detector is at the origin of the world coordinate system: its centre lies at the point (0, |nbsp| 0, |nbsp| 0) in space.
 You can check this by selecting the *Detector* item from the *Assembly List* and inspecting its properties in the *Transformation* section of the *Parameter Panel* (:numref:`detectorTransformProperties`).